derrynj/cveGrabber/README.md

 ## Disclaimer

 This tool is provided as-is for monitoring CVEs.
 Always verify CVE information from official sources and assess the impact on your environment before taking action.

+The majority of this repo was built with Generative AI models.
+Code has been checked for functionality, not sensibility or efficiency.